pegasystems/nlp-model-containers/deep-learning-nlp-container/README.md

     The end point to predict with authentication is `/auth/predict` The end point to predict without authentication is `/noauth/predict`

-This uses `OAuth 2.0 `

 Following are the endpoint available

-/login : Use this endpoint to login any any username - currently any user is accepted as valid - once the user is created, use 'create client' option to create authentication credentials - ensure you select grant_types with "client_credentials" - Use the generated client secret and password to use auth endpoint
+`/login` : Use this endpoint to login any any username - currently any user is accepted as valid - once the user is created, use 'create client' option to create authentication credentials - ensure you select grant_types with <b>"client_credentials"</b> - Use the generated client secret and password to use auth endpoint

+`/noauth/predict`: Use this endpoint for prediction without authentication. details reagrding modelIdentifier is mentioned in Additional Information section

+`/auth/predict`: Use this endpoint for prediction with authentication. details reagrding modelIdentifier is mentioned in Additional Information section

+Other endpoints available are `/oauth/authorize`  `/oauth/token` `/oauth/revoke` `/api/docs` `/create_client`

 ##### Additional Information
 for Deep Learning Model, modelIdentifier would be name of the folder which contains artifacts(h5,pkl,yaml,etc..) in the models folder.